JimishKhokhar/Weather-App-Android-Java-/README.md

 * This App comprises of Open Weather API which is used to fetch data in the form of JSON File.
 * The App is sets reactive background as per the temperature of the place searched.(Colder places will have skyish background wheras the hotter places will have orangish background)

-# Download the App from App-Debug.apk file.
+# Download the App from app-debug.apk file.

 ![ss1](https://user-images.githubusercontent.com/123265441/222975854-f6d47f92-ba2b-4dc4-9a8e-4d90ca96dcdd.png)
 ![ss2](https://user-images.githubusercontent.com/123265441/222975850-2d3d188a-f079-4489-8309-b26f58c81d53.png)